basil2style/Kue_Redis_Node/README.md

 This is an example code for learning KueJS, credits :https://www.javascripttuts.com/create-node-js-background-task-using-kue-workers/

 IDE used : VS Code
-Used Postman for testing api
+and Used Postman for testing

 Instructions:
 1) Install redis